VALAWAI/docs/docs/tutorials/how_python_component/example.md

 Before you can start, you need to have [Docker](https://www.docker.com/) installed on your computer.

+## `asyncapi.yaml` file

+The `asyncapi.yaml` file is the file that defines the interaction between the component and the RabbitMQ queue.

+### valawai/c1/echo/control/rgistered

 ## `__main___.py` file

 The main file of this component is `__main__.py`.
 It contains the code that will be executed when the component is started.